Lucca-mito/swift-science/README.md

 ## Why Swift Science?
 ### The Swift programming language
 Choosing Swift for your scientific code enables it to have both:
-- The performance and correctness of a compiled, statically-typed language.
+- The performance and type safety of a compiled, statically-typed language.
-- The abstractions and safety of a modern, high-level language.
+- The ease of use and expressivity of a modern, high-level language.

 If you're new to Swift, learn more about it [here](https://www.swift.org/about).